Phrasal Verbs

 Keep in

-• Example: The teacher asked the students to keep in the classroom during recess.
+The teacher kept the students in the classroom.

 Keep off